Green Lane railway station: Facilities

 The station is staffed, 15 minutes before the first train and 15 minutes after the last train, and has platform CCTV.
 There is a payphone, booking office and live departure and arrival screens on the platform, for passenger information.
 The station has a free car park with 60 spaces, as well as secure cycle locker with 18 spaces.
 There is no access to the platforms for passengers with wheelchairs or prams, as platform access involves two staircases.

 Services

-As of 22 August 2022, trains operate every 30 minutes between Liverpool and Ellesmere Port.
-Trains operating between Liverpool and Chester no longer call at Green Lane to improve the punctuality of services on the Chester line.
-Any passengers travelling between Green Lane and Chester now need to change at Hooton.
-Northbound trains operate via Hamilton Square station in Birkenhead and the Mersey Railway Tunnel to Liverpool.
+As of 27 December 2023, trains operate every 30 minutes between Liverpool and Ellesmere Port, and every 15 minutes between Liverpool and Chester.

+Northbound trains operate via Birkenhead Hamilton Square station in Birkenhead and the Mersey Railway Tunnel to Liverpool.
 Southbound trains travel towards Hooton, where the lines to Chester and Ellesmere Port divide.
-These services are provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are provided by Merseyrail's fleet of Class 777 EMUs.